nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * 1a1.
 System displays an error, showing unknown command.
     * 1a2.
 User enters command again.

-Steps 1a1 - 1a2 are repeated until the command is correctly formatted.
+Steps 1a1 - 1a2 are repeated until the command is correctly formatted. <br>
 Use case resumes from step 2.

 * 1b.
 System detects that there are no reservations made for that date and time